ndiyathanda/linuxclicker/README.md

 # Auto Clicker
-Clicker made for minecraft pvp with chat binds.
+Clicker made for minecraft pvp.
 Tested on Linux only.

 # Screenshots
 ![](Screenshot_62.png)